-Back from London and tired from bland British food, Hope had only one request when I asked her where she wanted to go out for lunch.
+Back from London and tired from bland British food, visit this site Hope had only one request when I asked her where she wanted to go out for lunch.
 “I need some SPICE!”, she pleaded.
 Somehow I managed to convince Hope and Davis to wake up early on a cold day and venture into the inner depths of Queens for a taste of Sichuan cuisine.

 I wanted to ensure a good meal for their inaugural visit to Flushing, so I consulted with our friend Gary for some recommendations.
 “What should I order?”
 I texted him.
 An hour later, I got an email listing with instructions on what to order, divided into “cold apps” and “main dishes”.
 One of the main dishes included one that was mysteriously called “enhanced pork”, which we sadly didn’t order.
 I guess that’s for next time.
 Just as I was closing the email, my eyes caught a glimpse of the last sentence — a few words of caution indicated by an asterisk: